Certified Educator of Infant Massage (CEIM) Training and Certification

-- Formulate a marketing plan for infant massage in your community or workplace.
+Formulate a marketing plan for infant massage education in your community or workplace.

 Infant Massage Certification Training Part II

-- Present the 5-session infant massage class to five parent/baby dyads.
+Present the 5-session infant massage education class to five parent/baby dyads.

 What about BRINGing A TRAINING TO my LOCATION OR AGENCY?

-If you have multiple staff members you would like to be trained contact IMUSA or a trainer in your area to set up a private training.
-We are happy to work with you to create the most cost effective option to train your staff.
+If you have multiple staff members you would like to be trained, contact a Trainer in your area to set up a private training.
+Our Trainers are happy to work with you to create the most cost effective option to train your staff.

-If no training is listed in your area, and you would like to help set one up there, please contact IMUSA.
-We will have a trainer contact you.
+If no training is listed in your area, and you would like to help set one up in your community, please contact a Trainer.